asjadnaqvi/DiD/docs/code/06_did_csdid.md

 The *csdid* command by Callaway and Sant'Anna (henceforth CS), originally released an [R package](https://bcallaway11.github.io/did/index.html), was coded in Stata by Fernando Rios-Avila who also has a really helpful [page here](https://friosavila.github.io/playingwithstata/index.html).
 A key reason is that it allows for treatment switching (units can move in and out of treatment status) in addition to time-varying, heterogeneous treatment effects.

+Even though the code has been optimized for Stata, the estimation can be slow.
+This is because in the background all possible 2x2 combinations are being calculated in what are basically non-linear estimations.
+Therefore if you have a lot of differential treatment timings, and a lot of different panel ids, then the combinations explode.
+The R code was recently (Dec 2021) optimized with [significant speed gains](https://twitter.com/pedrohcgs/status/1470526912447528960) and it might be helpful to check if the same optimizations can also be implemented in the Stata program.

 ## Installation and options